jayprophit/knowledge-base/docs/cad_manufacturing/materials_database.md

                 for part in key.split('.'):
                     value = value[part]
                 # Normalize value (assuming higher is better for all properties)
-                # In a real implementation, you'd want to handle different properties differently
+                # In a real implementation, you'd want to handle different properties differently'
-                score += value * weight
+                score += value * weight:
             except (KeyError, TypeError):
                 pass